|Nutritional Guidelines (per serving)|

 In a double boiler over low heat, cook egg yolks, confectioners' sugar, and milk until thick, stirring throughout.

-Mix in the slightly cooled melted chocolate and add the softened butter and vanilla.
-Mix with an electric mixer or in the bowl of a stand mixer on medium, until fluffy.
+Mix the softened butter using an electric mixer, or in the bowl of a stand mixture, with the cooled egg and chocolate mixture, until light and fluffy.

 Once the cake is cool, place some frosting on the top of one to create a sandwiched layer.